 UNIV Courses are offered by the Division of Academic Enhancement, a unit of the Office of Instruction at the University of Georgia.
-The Division of Academic Enhancement empowers all students to Learn Differently through innovative courses, programs, services, and student-centered initiatives.
+The Division empowers all students to achieve success with innovative courses, programs, services, and student-centered initiatives.
 The DAE supports students as they transition into higher education and sustains their progress through the University's unique academic environment.
+We are committed to students, committed to success.